 The ratio of earnings before interest, tax, depreciation and amortisation (EBITDA) to interest payable is part of the rolling credit facility covenants for several of the WPD companies.
 It is also used as a key internal measure of the financial health of the DNOs.
-This shows that the Company is generating more than enough profits to cover the interest payments.
+The interest cover ratio for WPD East Midlands is at an acceptable level and shows that the Company is generating more than enough profits to cover the interest payments.